 To enable co-management for already SCCM Managed Devices with Intune, you must select the following option.
 To facilitate co-management for devices managed by SCCM and configured.
 Select ALL or Pilot from the drop-down menu to manage all/pilot SCCM clients via Intune.

 To enable co-management for already Intune managed devices with SCCM, you need to create an application in Intune.
 This application will install the SCCM client onto Intune managed devices.
 The SCCM team provided a sample command line to install the SCCM client.

 Following is the sample command line provided in the wizard of Enable Co-Management page:-

 CCMSETUPCMD=”/mp:https://ACMCMG021.CLOUDAPP.NET/CCM_Proxy_MutualAuth/72057567037927944 CCMHOSTNAME=ACMCMG01.CLOUDAPP.NET/CCM_Proxy_MutualAuth/72057594037927944 SMSSiteCode=PR3 SMSMP=https://SCCM_PROD.INTUNE.COM AADTENANTID=67BB8C6D-7266-4FAA-A290-5EDD572C2210 AADCLIENTAPPID=046cb662-0208-4bab-8118-4be4bd132bf2 AADRESOURCEURI=https://ConfigMgrService1 SMSPublicRootKey=0602000000A”

-This command line needs some changes before creating a Mobile app in Intune portal.
-This command line details (the required changes) will be covered in my next post.
+This command-line needs some changes before creating a Mobile app in Intune portal.
+My next post will cover these command-line details (the required changes).

 Co-Management Related Posts